 Confidentiality - students have the option of having their directory information unlisted.
-Details are available from the Vice President for Student Affairs Office, A221 Kunsela Hall.
+Details are available from the Vice President for Student Affairs Office, A221 Kunsela Hall, Utica campus.

-Late Evening bus service - late evening bus service so that students do not have to walk alone to and from Utica or other local area evening destinations.
+Late Evening bus service - late evening bus service so that students do not have to walk alone to and from Albany or other local area evening destinations.